 Why we picked the Bentley Bentayga:

 The Bentayga is manufactured using materials like aluminum in order to keep weight in check.
-The ultra-light body and the 600-horsepower 12 allow it to hit 60 mph from a stop in four seconds flat, which is about as fast as a Porsche 911.
-If that’s not speedy enough, we hear that a more powerful model is right around the corner.
+The ultra-light body and the 600-horsepower 12 allow it to hit 60 mph from a stop in four seconds flat, which is about as fast as a Porsche 911, while the V8-powered model takes a few tenths of a second more.

 Those who have cash to spare can personalize nearly every aspect of the Bentayga.
 It’s available with four, five, or seven seats, and the list of options includes a Breitling clock on the dashboard, picnic baskets with room for two bottles of champagne, and even a fly-fishing kit.